Wagner Moura: Breakout in Brazilian cinema and TV (2007–2012)

-In 2012, he was the guest vocalist for the "MTV live tribute to Legião Urbana" held in São Paulo and broadcast live by MTV Brasil itself.
-Moura did not hide his satisfaction, as he stated in several interviews that he was a big fan of the band.

-In 2011, he was honored at the Braskem Theater Award, and in 2013 at the Gramado Festival.

-Also, in 2013, he was elected Man of the Year by GQ Brazil in the cinema category.
+In 2011, he was honored at the Braskem Theater Award.
+In 2012, he was a guest vocalist for the "MTV Live: Tribute to Legião Urbana" held in São Paulo and broadcast by MTV Brasil.
+Moura was a big fan of the band, which disbanded in 1996.
+In 2013, he was elected Man of the Year by GQ Brazil in the cinema category and honored at the Gramado Film Festival.